No Bake Peanut Butter Balls

 • Line a large tray or plate with parchment paper and set aside.

-• In a large mixing bowl, combine all your ingredients and mix well.
+• In a large mixing bowl, combine the peanut butter, maple syrup, and coconut flour and mix well.
 If the batter is too thick, add some water until a thick batter remains.

 • Using your hands or a cookie scoop, form the dough into small balls and place them on the lined sheet.
 Refrigerate the peanut butter balls for 30 minutes or until firm.